ARM-software/CMSIS-DSP/ComputeGraph/documentation/Generic.md

-# Generic Nodes
+# Generic and functions bodes

+The generic and function nodes are the basic nodes that you use to create other kind of nodes in the graph.

-The generic node classes are used to build new kind of nodes.
-There are 3 classes provided by the framework :
+There are 3 generic classes provided by the framework to be used to create new nodes :

 * `GenericSource`
 * `GenericNode`
 * `GenericSink`

 They are defined in `cmsisdsp.cg.scheduler`

+There are 3 other classes that can be used to create new nodes from functions:

+* `Unary`
+* `Binary`
+* `Dsp`

+## Generic Nodes

 Any new kind of node must inherit from one of those classes.
 Those classes are providing the methods `addInput` and/or `addOutput` to define new IOs.